ItsThatDude/namespaced-route-validator/README.md

 # Namespaced Route Validator

-Namespaced Route Validator is a Kubernetes Validating Webhook / Admission Controller that simply enforces the use of the namespace in Kubernetes Ingress and OCP Route hostnames.
+Namespaced Route Validator is a Kubernetes Validating Webhook / Admission Controller that simply enforces the use of a specific subdomain in Kubernetes Ingress and OCP Route hostnames.

 ## Installation